What Is A Transactional Email And How To Send One In 2022 [+ Examples]

 Whether you have an eCommerce business, a retail store, or a SaaS company, sending these messages will improve the customer journey and build trust with your audience.

-If you don’t know where to start, you can sign up for a Moosend account, upgrade to the lowest tier plan, and set up yours in no time!
+If you don’t know where to start, you can sign up for a Moosend account, get a paid plan, and set up yours in no time!